rust-lang/rfcs/text/3371-cargo-target-directories.md

 A `cargo clean` will only remove the `/cargo-cache/<project>/` subdirectory, not all the artifacts.

-It's not possible for Cargo to produce invalid state without a `build.rs` deliberately writing outside its target directory.
+In this situation, it's not possible for Cargo to produce invalid state without a `build.rs` deliberately writing outside its target directory.

 Two projects can be built in parallel without troubles.